-A number of Tasmania's multi-day walks now have registration in place.
-If you are intending to undertake a multi-day walk, you will need to check to see if you need to register prior to departure.
+A number of Tasmania's multi-day walks have registration in place.
+If you are intending to undertake a multi-day walk, check below to see if you need to register for your walk prior to departure.
+Walks that are not listed below, including those that previously had reigstration in place such as Scott Kilvert and Pine Valley Hut, no longer require registration.

 Help us to protect our sensitive tracks